for-giobbe/phy/Building a Tree in a ML Framework.md

 ## The Newick format:

-The Newick is by far the most used format to store trees and it has a [quite funny origin](http://newicks.com/).
+The Newick is by far the most used format to store trees and it substantially is a combinations of parentheses, punctuation, numbers & letters.
-It is substantially a combinations of parentheses and punctuation:
+The format name is known to have a [quite funny origin](http://newicks.com/).
+Lets take a look at some possibilities the ```.nwk``` offers:

 ```